 The family would like to express our sincere thanks for all of those physicians, nurses and myriad of other caregivers that have given, with unfailing kindness, so generously in Jack’s care late in life.
 Without you, we would never have been able to maintain our day to day endeavors and still support and enjoy Dad’s quest to maintain his dignity and quality of life in his sunset years.
 The people of Dillon welcomed Jack and Margaret with open arms with the typical Dillon hospitality and for that we are truly grateful.
 Our most sincere thanks to Dr. Anna Loge and her amazing team for the kindness and care that Jack and Margaret received.

-A celebration of life will be held in California in the fall.
 In lieu of flowers, please donate to the Salvation Army, the Boy Scouts of America or a local pet shelter of your choice in Jack’s name.